ORCA Instrumentation (Part 1)

 As many know, I'm a bit of an instrumentation geek when it comes to sailboat racing.
-This is particularly relevant on BlueJ which is a one-of-a-kind boat racing in a handicap PHRF fleet.
-Without like boats nearby to judge performance, we end up relying on presented numbers based on boat performance.
+This is particularly relevant on BlueJ, which is a bit of a unicorn racing in a USA PHRF handicap fleet.
+Without like-boats nearby to judge real-time performance, we end up relying on presented numbers based on boat performance to stay on pace.
 And this has led us to this:

-This also did a great start timer, and allowed logged data be be sent to SailNjord for review.
+The dual-MAX setup also had a great start timer with DTL, and allowed logged data be be sent to SailNjord for review.
+I did a big blog post about the Sailmon MAX setup HERE.
 A solid system, and we would have stayed if not for an opportunity to do a great upgrade.

-The ORCA system (LINK) is a four-part system:
+The ORCA system (LINK) is a four-part thing:

 1) An iOS or Android app